MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/2-understand-git.md

 Version control tools like Git give you the ability to track and manage changes to your files as you work.
-You can store multiple versions of the same file, and view the history of the changes you've made.
+You can store multiple versions of the same file, view the history of the changes you've made, and collaborate with others.
 Git is one of the most popular version control tools.
 In this unit, you'll learn about Git and how it can help when you are writing and working with Bicep code.

 ## What are version control and Git?